Shumokh1/sm-electronics-robotmouth-task3/README.md

 # sm-electronics-robotmouth-task3

-Electrnics task3: Simulate a robot mouth using an LED matrix connected to an Arduino Uno.
+Electronics task3: Simulate a robot mouth using an LED matrix connected to an Arduino Uno.

 ## Overview